Some of the features described may only apply to the for-a-fee Akeeba Ticket System Professional edition.

 In this section you can find options regarding the overall behaviour of Akeeba Ticket System as far as this particular Category is concerned.

 The default text to show in the post area when a new ticket is being filed.
-Please note that the text in this field must be entered using BBcode notation.

 This is used with the Reply By Email and New Ticket By Email features of Akeeba Ticket System.
 You must either leave it blank (if you are not using these features) or specify a different email per category.
 Something like [email protected] works best.
 Make sure all these email addresses end up being delivered to the same mailbox (e.g. set them up as aliases of a single email address).